zaki-x86/BreakoutGame/docs/Game.md

 The paddle is controlled by the player and is used to hit the ball back up towards the bricks.
 The paddle is the only game object that is not destroyed when hit by the ball.
 The paddle is controlled by the player using the `A` and `D` keys.

 The paddle object can be accessed via `Player()` function.

+## Game Ball

+The ball is the game object that is used to hit the bricks.
+The ball is destroyed when it hits the bottom edge of the screen.
+The ball is controlled by the player using the `SPACE` key.

+The ball object can be accessed via `Ball()` function.